 Audubon Mural Project in Hamilton Heights

-This Audubon Mural Project Walking Tour in NYC showcases over 30 murals of North American birds in the Hamilton Heights neighborhood where John James Audubon lived for the last decade of his life.
+The Audubon Mural Project Walking Tour in NYC showcases about 24 murals of North American birds in the Hamilton Heights neighborhood where John James Audubon lived for the last decade of his life.

 More about this project: The goal of the Audubon Mural Project is to create murals of over 300 birds in the northern Manhattan neighborhoods of Hamilton Heights and Washington Heights.
 This is the neighborhood where the great naturalist John James Audubon lived from 1841 – 1851.

-More about this tour: In addition to seeing at least 30 murals, we will visit John James Audubon’s impressive gravesite in the Trinity Church Cemetery.
+More about this tour: In addition to seeing about 2 dozen murals, we will visit John James Audubon’s impressive gravesite in the Trinity Church Cemetery.